Tensounder54/jfr/README.md

 # Contributing #

-If you would like to contribute to the project then that's fantasic!
+If you would like to contribute to the project then that's fantastic!
 We'd love the help.
 I'd recommend you start by taking a look at the [issue tracker](../../issues).
-If ther is nothing there that you think you can fix then feel free to make a [pull request](../../compare) with some changes then feel free.
-The dev team will take a look at it and see if we want to implement the change.
+If there is nothing there that you think you can fix then please ask for help.
+We're are always happy to give you pointers.
+If you've made some changes, feel free to make a [pull request](../../compare), the dev team will take a look at it and see if we want to implement the change.

 ----------